World stocks run out of steam amid trade jitters

 “We expect that we could see a mini deal with neither Beijing nor Washington interested in letting this escalate.
 But for a real deal, the positions are too far apart,” she added.

-MSCI’s All-Country World Index .MIWD00000PUS, which tracks shares across 47 countries, was flat on the day.
+MSCI’s All-Country World Index, which tracks shares across 47 countries, was flat on the day.

 Yet a private survey showed China’s services sector grew at its slowest pace in seven months in September, offering little momentum to an economy that has been expanding at its weakest pace in almost three decades.